 Guys, my baby is three years old.
 Three.
 She is a firecracker of a little human who talks to me now (and back to me, too).
 Full conversations about her wants, needs, feelings, likes and dislikes.
 She is nothing if not me, but in miniature.
 One of my favorite Jamaican bloggers Adventures from Elle commented that I made motherhood attractive.
 I felt that, at the same time I cringed.

 Boy!
 If y’all could see the frustrations, her daring stubbornness, the meltdowns when she’s super tired and refuses to simply let her drooping eyelids close.
 The maddening repetition of asking her to put away her toys, to get down from the chest of drawers, the chasing, the arguing.
 The way she wraps us around her little finger.
 The devlish grin when she gets her way.
 All of it is incredibly frustrating and makes me think I can only do this once.
-And then asks to cuddle, or hug, or apologizes, or tells me how much she loves me and my heart betrays my head and baby fever starts to walk my skin.
+And then she asks to cuddle, or hug, or apologises, or tells me how much she loves me and my heart betrays my head and baby fever starts to walk my skin.

 And all this while I feel like I continuously struggle to be everything she needs.
-I’m constantly unsure of whether I’m doing this tight, even as she accepts my stumbling efforts without judgement.
-I have learned and grown so much, I never would have been able to imagine it all.
+I’m constantly unsure of whether I’m doing this right, even as she accepts my stumbling efforts without judgement.
+I have learnt and grown so much, I never would have been able to imagine it all.
 But one thing is for sure.
 She is the kid I prayed for.
 Everything I would have special ordered and soo much more.
 She’s She’s given me the chance to give her the mother-daughter experience to her I wish I knew as well as brought me perspective.
 Let me share three these things motherhood taught me.

 Three Things Motherhood Has Taught Me